LahpaiZauDu/Indoor-Wifi-Survey-Tool/README.md

 # Indoor-Wifi-Survey-Tool

-Scan wifi around the environment and generate wifi signal heatmap.
+Scan wifi around the environment and generate heatmap.